-Such narrow criteria bear no reasonable relation to any legitimate (let alone compelling) government purpose.
-Under these criteria, even the ministry of Jesus and the early Christian Church would not qualify as "religious," because they did not confine their ministry to their coreligionists or engage only in a preaching ministry.
-Imagine the outcry if our Catholic Charities, Catholic hospitals, and Catholic universities announced that they would only hire Catholics and only serve Catholics.
+On the federal level, the proposed religious exemption from this mandate is so narrow that Jesus himself would not qualify.
+Imagine the outcry if our Catholic Charities, Catholic hospitals, and Catholic universities announced that they would only hire Catholics and only serve Catholics, as would be necessary in order to qualify for the religious exemption.
 But that is not our approach, which itself is based on a religious principle shown in the parable of the Good Samaritan, in which Jesus teaches concern and assistance for those in need, regardless of faith differences.
 While the exemption is deeply problematic, the fundamental problem is with the mandate itself.
 Only by rescinding the mandate will all of the serious moral problems that the mandate creates be eliminated.

 If we are to protect religious freedom and the fundamental right to life of every person, we must redouble our efforts.
-Cardinal DiNardo has called us to renew our efforts, saying, "Catholics must not shrink from the obligation to assert the values and principles we hold essential to the common good, beginning with the right to life of every human being and the right of every woman and man to express and live by his or her religious beliefs and well-formed conscience."4
+Cardinal DiNardo has called us to renew our efforts, saying, "Catholics must not shrink from the obligation to assert the values and principles we hold essential to the common good, beginning with the right to life of every human being and the right of every woman and man to express and live by his or her religious beliefs and well-formed conscience."